rpgems/rpgems-backend/README.md

 # RPGems

-A system to create and play a RPG game
+A system to create and play an RPG game

 ## Environment Setup